Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Experiments

-The value for ${{\eta }_{o}}$ we found in a similar way.
-At 0.2\%, it is 0.57 Pa${s}^{\frac{1}{n}}$.
+We obtained a value for ${{\eta }_{o}}$ in a similar way.
+At 0.2\%, it is 0.57 Pa ${s}^{\frac{1}{n}}$.
 All values of ${{\eta }_{o}}$ are given in these units.
 At 0.4\%, it is 2.24 and at 1\% it is about 10.
 Thus, we expect a value of about 3.5 at 0.5\%.
 This allows us to check whether the intercepts are also consistent with our theory.

 The values of ${{\eta }_{o}}$ and $n$ could be verified by e.g. pumping the fluid into a dry Hele-Shaw cell, forming a lateral-shear dominated viscous gravity current.
 This is already a well-understood situation, so advantage could be taken of this fact.
 Other more advanced techniques are also possible.